-Here, $i,j,k,l = 1,2,3$ (or r,g,b) refer to colors of u and d quarks.
-Now we note that the amplitude for this process is the same as that for the QED process $e^- \mu^- \rightarrow e^- \mu^-$ with the replacement of the electromagnetic coupling $e$ by the strong coupling $g_s$ (i.e. replacing $\alpha$ by $\alpha_s$, and inclusion of the {\it color factor}),
+Here, $i,j,k,l = 1,2,3$ (or $r,g,b$) refer to colors of $u$ and $d$ quarks.
+Now we note that the amplitude for this process is the same as that for the QED process $e^- \mu^- \rightarrow e^- \mu^-$ with the replacement of the electromagnetic coupling $e$ by the strong coupling $g_s$ (i.e. replacing $\alpha$ by $\alpha_s$), and inclusion of the {\it color factor},

 quark-quark can combine in two ways, with $3 \times 3 = 3^* + 6$.
 The color factors for the two representations are, $C_F(3^*) = -2/3$ and $C_F(6) = 1/3$.